 Is it best to have an interim service and MOT together?

-If you are looking for an interim service, then it’s common to get your MOT completed at the same time.
+If you are looking for an interim service, then it’s common to get your MOT test completed at the same time.
 This saves you considerable time and money.
 If you cover more than the average number of miles, it may be worthwhile having an interim service every six months to ensure that your car is functioning well and that no parts are wearing prematurely.
 Drivers may opt for an interim service along with MOT in order to improve the vehicle’s likelihood of passing the MOT and to assess components of your vehicle that endure the most wear and tear.

-What does an interim service include?
+What does an interim service and MOT include?

-Interim service can include the following:
+An interim service can include the following:

 Power steering fluid

 Shock absorbers check